prettier/prettier/README.md

 ### Ride the hype train

 Purely technical aspects of the projects aren't the only thing people look into when choosing to adopt Prettier.
-Who built and uses it and how quickly it spreads through the community has a non trivial impact.
+Who built and uses it and how quickly it spreads through the community has a non-trivial impact.
 - “The amazing thing, for me, is: 1) Announced 2 months ago.
 2) Already adopted by, it seems, every major JS project.
 3) 7000 stars, 100,000 npm downloads/mo”
 - “Was built by the same people as React & React Native.”
 - “I like to be part of the hot new things.”